joshbooks/jniUtil/README.md

 For a long while I just lived with the Sisyphean absurdity, but it's time for that to stop.

-So far this is just two bash scripts but with just those I feel less dread at the prospect of working with the JNI.
+So far this is just four bash scripts but with just those I feel less dread at the prospect of working with the JNI.

 These scripts assume your classes live in `./target/classes`, so if you're not using maven